- Mission 1: Take a local ferry out to UNESCO’s World Heritage Site and sea fortress, Suomenlinna (ACCOMPLISHED);

 I had been reading that Tallinn is popular with Finns purely for the purposes of a cost-effective all-day pub crawl, or alternatively to stock-up on alcoholic supplies.
 True enough, there they were, all were lined up at the boarding gate with beer-laden trolleys in tow.

 There are several companies which operate frequent sailings between Helsinki and Tallinn.
 In this case, it was the Eckerö Line.
-The ship itself (M/s Finlandia) was excessively luxurious for a mere two and a half hour trip, boasting a full-sized supermarket and five bars, two of which had live music.
-A Joe Satriani style guitarist played away to a virtually empty bar on this mid-day sailing while a four-piece band occupied the main stage on the panoramic 8th deck, with nostalgic Finnish classics playing in between sets.
-Not just any old musicians were selected for this route, but a poster stated that famous Finnish baby-voiced pop star, Chisu would appear on next week’s line-up.
+The ship itself (M/s Finlandia) was excessively luxurious for a mere two and a half hour trip, boasting a full-sized supermarket and five bars; two of which had live music.
+A Joe Satriani style guitarist played away to a virtually empty bar on this mid-day sailing while a four-piece band occupied the main stage on the panoramic 8th deck, with nostalgic Finnish classics belting out of the PA in between sets.
+Not just any riff-raff musicians were employed for this route, as a poster stated that famous Finnish baby-voiced pop star, Chisu would feature on next week’s line-up.

 The Russia v Sweden Tug-o’-war & Sea Fortress Sumomenlinna

 After disembarking one ferry, it was time to board another; the local ferry out to UNESCO World Heritage Site and sea fortress, Suomenlinna.
 Formerly known as Sveaborg (and subsequently Viapori ), it was constructed for the Swedish fleet in the mid-1700s during the ongoing tug-o’-war with Russia over Finnish territory, before being fully claimed by Russia in 1809.
-Finland received a sort of special status as a grand duchy until 1917 and was not made an official part of Russia.
+Finland received a special status as a grand duchy until 1917; not an official part of Russia.
 The Russians continued to use the fortress to safeguard St. Petersburg in the lead up to WWI.